carloslopez0250/reading-notes/README.md

 1~To keep a Growth Mindset I'm going to try to embrace challenges with an open mind.~ 2~Persists when obstacles are hard.~
-3~Have a "No pain, No Gain" effort mentality when it comes to embarcing any obstcales in my way.~
+3~Have a "No pain, No Gain" effort mentality when it comes to embracing any obstacles in my way.~

 ## **ABOUT ME**